CLI Commands

 Section titled “Getting Workflows”Initialize your repository for agentic workflows.

-gh aw add githubnext/agentics/ci-doctor # Add single workflowgh aw add "githubnext/agentics/ci-*" # Add multiple with wildcardsgh aw add ci-doctor --dir shared --number 3 # Organize and create copiesgh aw add ci-doctor --pr # Create PR instead of direct commitOptions:
+gh aw add githubnext/agentics/ci-doctor # Add single workflowgh aw add "githubnext/agentics/ci-*" # Add multiple with wildcardsgh aw add ci-doctor --dir shared --number 3 # Organize and create copiesgh aw add ci-doctor --create-pull-request # Create PR instead of direct commitOptions: --dir (organize in subdirectories), --number (create numbered copies), --create-pull-request or --pr (create pull request), --no-gitattributes (skip .gitattributes update)

 Create a new custom workflow from scratch.